 In fact, the Monsanto sale was the primary reason Berkshire's cash stockpile grew during the quarter.
 Berkshire now holds about $111 billion in cash, and the increase from the first quarter was almost exactly the same size as the influx of cash from the Monsanto stake.

 How much did Berkshire spend on stock investments?

 In all, Berkshire's spent just over $5 billion on stock purchases during the second quarter and sold $1.95 billion worth of stock.
 While these figures are based on the current market values of each stock and we don't know exactly what Berkshire paid or received for each one, it's fair to say that Berkshire was a net buyer of stocks during the second quarter to the tune of about $3 billion.

 10 stocks we like better than Berkshire Hathaway (A shares)When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Berkshire Hathaway (A shares) wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Matthew Frankel owns shares of Apple, Berkshire Hathaway (B shares), and General Motors.
-The Motley Fool owns shares of and recommends Apple and Berkshire Hathaway (B shares).
-The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+Matthew Frankel, CFP® owns shares of Apple, Berkshire Hathaway (B shares), and General Motors.
+The Motley Fool owns shares of and recommends Apple.
+The Motley Fool owns shares of Verisk Analytics and has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+The Motley Fool recommends Berkshire Hathaway (B shares) and Southwest Airlines.
 The Motley Fool has a disclosure policy.